Cosmos calls itself the Internet of Blockchains. So what is Cosmos Crypto exactly?

 At one conceptual level below that we have the blockchain that Cosmos uses.

-And at a higher level we have the Inter-Blockchain Communication (IBC) protocol which allows blockchains to talk to each other.
+Conversely, at a higher level, we have the Inter-Blockchain Communication (IBC) protocol which allows blockchains to talk to each other.

 Let’s examine the blockchain in more detail.

 The Cosmos blockchain uses a consensus mechanism called Tendermint.

 5/11.
 Tendermint consensus mechanism

 First developed by Jae Know, the Tendermint consensus mechanism is Byzantine Fault Tolerant (BFT).

 Huh?
 Byzantine whatie?